 The first course for the Master Programme in Biology, specialising in Genetic and Molecular Plant Science, is Plant Growth and Development.
 It has a focus on the mechanisms at molecular, cell and organismal level controlling different phases of plant development.
 Plant growth and development are genetically programmed but to a large extent also controlled by external signals - an example is the many plant species that do not flower until they have been exposed to a period of low temperature.
 In addition to studying hormones and genetic functions, we also study how factors such as light and temperature affect the development of plants.

-The next course, Plant Biodiversity, Breeding and Biotechnology, is given by the Swedish University of Agricultural Sciences (SLU) and will cover biodiversity and selection, plant breeding, comparative genetics, biotechnology issues, and bioinformatics tools within the plant breeding area.
+The next course, Genetic diversity and Plant breeding, is given by the Swedish University of Agricultural Sciences (SLU) and will cover genetic diversity and selection, traditional and molecular plant breeding methods, comparative genetics, biotechnology issues, and bioinformatics tools within the plant breeding area.

-Studying this specialisation will enable you to prepare yourself for PhD studies and research in plant biology and related biological sciences, and for qualified assignments within private companies or governmental agencies and other organisations.
+Studying this specialisation will prepare you for further PhD studies and research in plant biology and related biological sciences, and for qualified assignments within private companies or governmental agencies and other organisations.
 You will automatically get a network of contacts within the three universities and through your teachers you can gain contacts within the international research community.

 Requirements: Academic requirements A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.
 Also required is:

 40 weeks of full-time studies (60 credits) in biology; and